 Using this guide What's covered

-Here you’ll find the answers to many of your questions about hysterectomy.
-Learn about the different approaches to the surgery, what it may cost, what your recovery may be like, and more.
+Here you’ll find the answers to many of your questions about hysterectomy (removal of the uterus or womb).
+Learn how the surgery is done, what it may cost, what your recovery may be like, and more.

-To see how the surgery is done, view our procedure animation below.
+To see how this surgery is done, view our animation below.
 For personal insights, see our patient experience videos in which HCF members talk frankly about their preparation, surgery and recovery.

 What is a hysterectomy?

-Hysterectomy means removal of the uterus, or womb, and is one of the most common types of elective operations performed on women in Australia.
-There are several different types of hysterectomy.
+Hysterectomy means removal of your uterus, or womb, and is one of the most common types of elective operations performed on women in Australia.

 Why is it done?

-Sometimes a hysterectomy is the appropriate treatment, but you should be satisfied you’ve fully explored all your options.
-Your gynaecologist should be able to discuss all the available treatments with you, and give you expert advice on what is right for you.
+A hysterectomy may well be the best treatment for your problem but make sure you explore other options beforehand.
+Your gynaecologist should be able to discuss the available treatments with you and give you expert advice on other options.

 Where is it done?

 A hysterectomy is done in an overnight hospital.
-You can expect to stay in hospital for about 2-3 days after vaginal hysterectomy and 5-6 days after abdominal surgery.
+You can expect to stay in hospital overnight after a keyhole or vaginal procedure and 1–2 days after abdominal surgery.
+If you’ve had a hysterectomy because of cancer, your stay may be longer.

 How long does it take?